 Once you’ve established trust, then you can pitch your product or service without the friction of skepticism.”

 People rarely read web pages.
 Instead they scan, picking out individual words and sentences.
 Forget big slabs of text — think ‘byte sized chunks’.
 Create defined sections and columns, sub-headings and bulleted lists.

 If the web is an information superhighway, your website is a billboard and needs to make an impact.
 Would you fill a billboard with a 1,000 word essay?
 First impressions are all about the first glance.
 Embrace white space.
 Hone your messaging.
 Structure your pages around clear headings.

 Save the long-form content for blog posts.
-See more information about scannability from the Nielson Norman Group.
+See more information about scannability from UX Planet.

 “One of the most important things you can do is to put as much thought into your sub-headings as your page title.

 When someone is scanning your content (which they always do) you need to entice them to stop.

 You need compelling sub-headings that attract their attention and get them to stop scrolling!”